ribblockm/simplebank/README.md

 ## 2. Migrations
 Migrations are a crucial part of a db management.
-We plan to use the Migratus, a general migration framework written in Clojure.
-But for now we'll use a cli and golang library, `golang-migrate`.
+We'll use a cli and golang library, `golang-migrate`.

 We run
 `migrate create -ext sql -dir db/migration -seq init_schema` to create the files for `up` and `down` migrations.